A B Testing of Store Layouts for Retail Performance

 Assessing Trial Performance

-This table shows the monthly percentage difference between the trial store and the scaled control store, along with the corresponding t-values.
-The control store is scaled to match the trial store’s pre-trial level so the comparison is fair.
-The pre-trial months establish the normal level of variation, and the shaded rows represent the trial period.
-March and April show noticeably higher t-values and uplift percentage that exceed normal variability, indicating a significant trial effect.
-February does not show a meaningful difference, likely because it sits at the boundary of the trial period and the uplift effect had not fully taken hold yet.
+This table shows the monthly percentage difference between the trial store and the control store (store: 77), along with the corresponding t values.
+The control store was scaled to match the trial store’s pre trial performance so the comparison is fair.
+In simple terms, the scaledControl values represent what we would expect the trial store’s performance to be if nothing had changed.
+The pre trial months show the normal level of variation between the two stores, and the shaded rows represent the trial period.
+March and April show much larger t values and uplift percentages compared to normal variation, which indicates the trial had a real and meaningful impact.
+February does not show a meaningful difference, likely because it was the first month of the trial and the full effect had not taken hold yet.

 Visualizing Trial Impact